 As a student in the Master’s programme in Presentation and Preservation of the Moving Image you are expected to have the following knowledge, insight and skills:

-Preservation and Presentation of the Moving Image is an accredited degree programme of the Master’s in Heritage Studies.
-Upon successful completion of the programme, graduates receive a legally accredited Master’s degree in Heritage Studies, and the title of Master of Arts (MA).
+Preservation and Presentation of the Moving Image is an accredited degree programme of the dual Master’s in Media Studies.
+Upon successful completion of the programme, graduates receive a legally accredited Master’s degree in Media Studies, and the title of Master of Arts (MA).

 |Credits||90 ECTS, 18 months|